qimingye-creator/qimingye-creator.github.io/content/authors/admin/_index.md

 ## About Me

-Zhimin Liao is a Ph.D student in the AIAR Lab at Xi'an Jiaotong University, supervised by Ping Wei.
-His research interests include 3D scene understanding, autonomous driving, and world models.
-He has a strong background in automation and data science, with a Bachelor's degree from Jilin University.
+Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Her research interests include distributed robotics, mobile computing and programmable matter.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.